The Magic Millions Gold Coast Yearling Sale takes place right after Christmas, the first auction of the annual yearling sale season.

 Step 4: At Sale Inspections

 Every horse will have settled into the Magic Millions sale ground around five days before selling starts.
-I try to see every horse on the Magic Millions complex, whether or not I have seen them previously on the farm.
+I try to see every horse on the Magic Millions complex, regardless of if I have seen them previously on the farm.
 Some horses thrive during the sales preparation and blossom since farm inspections, which is a great indication of a good constitution.
-Others may not have improved as well as I had expected them to and, likewise, horses which were calm and collected on the farm may be wound-up at the sales, which is an important sign of the horse’s race temperament.
+Others may not have improved as well as I had expected them to and likewise, horses which were calm and collected on the farm may be wound-up at the sales, which is an important sign of the horse’s race temperament.

 Once I have inspected my shortlist again, a final list of horses for vet checks is compiled.